frcdesign/FRCDesign.org/docs/mechanism-examples/intake/slapdown/index.md

     ---

-    Uses polycarb rollers intake the ball into the feeder.
-The intake is pitched up and down by a single brushless motor.
-There is a spring attached to the intake pivot to help the motor bring the intake back up.
+    A spring powered pivoting intake that allows for the pivot motor to be the same as the roller motor

     [:octicons-arrow-right-24: 3847's Rapid React Springed Intake](3847_2022_intake.md)